schadis/DMWC-Hunter/README.md

 # DMWC-HunterMod
 -Mod with additional functions (base frome Biggie)

+## 20.04.2020

+* small changes to hunters mark table and conditions for casting
+* use the allways hunters mark if you want to ignore time to die and target health

 ## 18.04.2020

 * added Error fix for C_Timer not working at Aimed Macro